NSFuntik/FluentIcons/README.md

 # Microsoft Fluent Design Icons for iOS & macOS

-A copy of the official [FluentIcons](https://github.com/microsoft/fluentui-system-icons) that works with Swift Package Manager and optimized for SwiftUI.
+A copy of [FluentIcons](https://github.com/microsoft/fluentui-system-icons) that works with Swift Package Manager and optimized for SwiftUI.

 ## Installation

-select File > Swift Packages > Add Package Dependency and enter its repository URL
+select File > Swift Packages > Add Package Dependency and enter this repository URL

 ## Usage